Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm: Notation and definitions

-\subsection{Complete suffix Dictionaries}
+\subsection{Complete suffix dictionaries}

-A (finite or infinite) set $D$ of elements of $G^*$ is called a \emph{complete suffix dictionary} (CSD) if one of the following equivalent properties is satisfied: \begin{itemize} \item every sequence $\w\in\G$ has a unique suffix in $D$: \item $\big\{\tree(s) : s\in D\big\}$ is a partition of $\G$; in that case, we write: \end{itemize} A CSD can be represented as a trie, as illustrated in Figure~\ref{fig:exampleCSD}.
-This representation suggests to define the \emph{depth} of CSD $D$ as the depth of this trie:
+A (finite or infinite) set $D$ of elements of $G^*$ is called a \emph{complete suffix dictionary} (CSD) if one of the following equivalent properties is satisfied: \begin{itemize} \item Every sequence $\w\in\G$ has a unique suffix in $D$: \item $\big\{\tree(s) : s\in D\big\}$ is a partition of $\G$, in which case we write \end{itemize} A CSD can be represented by a trie, as illustrated in Fig.~\ref{fig:exampleCSD}.
+This representation suggests that the \emph{depth} of CSD $D$ is defined as the depth of this trie:

 Note that $\depth(D)=+\infty$ if $D$ is infinite.
-The smallest possible CSD is $\{\epsilon\}$ (its trie is reduced to the root): it has depth $0$ and size $1$.
-The second smallest is $G$, it has depth $1$.
+The smallest possible CSD is $\{\epsilon\}$ (its trie is reduced to the root): it has a depth of $0$ and a size of $1$.
+The second smallest is $G$ with a depth of $1$.